top of page

-Nap transitions are a normal part of your baby or young child’s wider sleep development.
-They occur when a child drops a nap, whether that is moving from three naps to two, two naps to one, or eventually from one nap to none.
+Nap transitions are a normal part of your baby or young child’s sleep development.
+They occur when a child begins to drop a nap - whether that is moving from three naps to two, two naps to one, or eventually from one nap to none.

-While nap transitions are expected, they are only one piece of a much bigger sleep picture.
-How your child sleeps at night, how long they are awake between sleeps, and how their nervous system copes with change all influence how smoothly these transitions go.
+While nap transitions are expected, they are only one part of a much bigger sleep picture.
+How your child sleeps at night, how long they are awake between sleeps, and how their nervous system copes with change all influence how smoothly these transitions unfold.

 There are no exact ages for when children drop naps.
-Children develop at different rates, and several factors influence timing, including nap length, bedtime, morning wake-up time, the quality of nighttime sleep, and overall wellbeing.
+Development varies widely, and factors such as nap length, bedtime, morning wake-up time, night-time sleep quality, and overall wellbeing all play a role in when a nap transition feels manageable.

 Common ages for nap transitions

-Although timing varies from child to child, common age ranges are:
+These are typical age ranges not rules.
+Timing varies from child to child, although common age ranges are:

 Signs your child may be ready to drop a nap